tc39/notes/meetings/2017-11/nov-28.md

 MB: So if we change the method we can get away with just using simple strings?

-MS: I agree with that.
+MLS: I agree with that.
 If we can simplify the method then that's preferred.
 We should change the name.

 MB: So substituteAll or something?
 We can bikeshed the name.